APorporino/Marianopolis_Projects/README.md

 # Marianopolis_Projects
 Some python projects completed during my time at Marianopolis College

 RSA_Cryptography: Allows a user to input (command line) a string to encode or decode numbers given to them.
-It uses RSA crytography techniques to encode and decode
+It uses RSA crytography techniques to encode and decode.
+Help.py is a library that is required to run this program.

 Epreuve Synthese: Simulates a simple drunkards walk program